 LC Module: Reflection Questions

-GC418-S4 – Learning Event Reflection Log – 1.
-A Reflection Log consolidates content for long-term retrieval by summarizing a daily or weekly lesson summary, a field trip, a guest speaker or a video.
-As directed, individually, with a partner or small group, Alexa will lead students to listen closely to reflection questions that request learning results, previous learning connections, real-life applications and any clarifications needed.
+GC418-S4 – Learning Event Reflection Log – A Reflection Log consolidates content for long-term retrieval by summarizing a daily or weekly lesson summary, a field trip, a guest speaker or a video.
+As directed, individually, with a partner or small group, Alexa or Instructor will lead students to listen closely to reflection questions that request learning results, previous learning connections, real-life applications and any clarifications needed.

 Achievement Points - The gears located on each module provide some research specifics why the strategy used in each module raises student achievement.
 You can click on the gear to read and click on the gear again to eliminate the research box retrieved.
 For more citation reference information, please refer to the Learning Connect Research Resource Guide in the left hand column of this website.